-The scent or fragrance from roses is unpredictable and the roses in each variety do not necessarily smell the same, according to breeder David Austin who says
+- The scent or fragrance from roses is unpredictable and the roses in each variety do not necessarily smell the same, according to David Austin who said

 Practise, take a sniff of a rose and try and describe it.
 Consider, is it sweet, heady, spicy, fruity or musky?
 Every so often, as you would with wine tasting, take a break and a deep breath, eat some dry bread to refresh the nose and smell another rose bloom.